leonstel/leonstel.github.io/blogs/scrape_the_web1.md

         print('Not match table found!')
 ```

-Finishing up matches
+### Finishing up Matches ###

+The final step is to process the saved matches.
+Processing means here getting the data from memory and putting it correctly
+into the database.
 The `extractMatches()` has saved the matches it found to the `matches_df` global variable.
-This is done because before you
-can process the matches  the players must be process first.
-Now all the player are done and inserted into the database
-now you can process the matches.
-The matches and its scores are linked to the player in some way.
-So the player
-must exist in the database before you can insert the Match and Score entry into the database.

 ```
 // globals.py

 matches_df = pd.DataFrame()
 ```

+Loop over the cached matches and insert the Score and Game database entries properly.
+Don't forget to properly linked
+the entries, that's why we used Postgres DB in the first place!.

 ```
 # The processing of matches happens when all other extracting has been done